simplybusiness/speedos/README.md

 	gem install speedos

+The easiest and quickest way to get you started is to run the init script

+	speedos init

+and it will generate you with the following folder structure:

+	├── Rakefile
+	├── config
+	│   ├── initializer.rb
+	│   └── mongoid.yml
+	├── helpers
+	├── log
+	└── scripts

 ## Configuration

 ### Mongoid
-It is essential to let speeods know where the location of  your mongoid.yml by running this
+It is essential to let speedos know where the location of  your mongoid.yml by running this

 	Speedos::Configuration.load_mongoid_config('/location/to/my/mongoid.yml')